Austin police reveal timeline of package explosions, warn residents to be 'aware' of suspicious boxes

 The first explosion occurred on March 2, killing 39-year-old Anthony Stephan House after a "device" exploded on the front porch of his Austin home.
 The blast was initially investigated as a suspicious death, but is now being viewed as a homicide.

 Ten days later, a similar incident was reported just 12 miles from House's home.
-A teenager was killed and a woman was injured after a package exploded inside their home.
+A 17-year-old, identified as Draylen Mason, was killed and a woman was injured after a package exploded inside their home.

+Hours after the second explosion occurred, police reported a third blast, confirming that at least one elderly woman was injured.

 Investigators believe the package bombs are linked, though they said it's too early to "assign a motive."